aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 1. Active/Standby Databases on two Containers with independent persistent datastores
 2. Active/Active databases on 2+ containers with independent persistent datastores

+**All code is provided** <u>**AS IS**</u>**: it is not meant for production workloads but for test environments only.**

+You may incur in costs for testing this setup so we recommend to take this into account and tear down the environments after performing your tests.

 # Active/Standby Databases on two Containers with independent persistent datastores